slybit/scripts4mqtt/README.md

 The server is a node.js application with a simple Express based API.
 The client is a React based web application, consisting only of static HTML and Javascript pages that are served by the server.

-Note that the use of the API and the client is optional.
+The use of the API and the client is optional.

 ## Installation